backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/ECS.md

 > - Task Role is defined in the task definition.
 > ---
 > ![[attachments/Pasted image 20220425201355.png]]

+> [!question]- A company is developing a new online game that will run on top of Amazon ECS. *Four distinct Amazon ECS services* will be part of the architecture, *each requiring specific permissions* to various AWS services.
+The company wants to optimise the use of the underlying Amazon EC2 instances by *bin packing* the containers based on memory reservation.
+Which configuration would allow the Development team to meet these requirements *MOST securely*?
+> - Create *four distinct IAM roles*, each containing the required permissions for the associated ECS services, then *configure each ECS task definition* to reference the associated IAM role.
+> - It is a **best practice** to **use IAM roles for tasks** instead of assigning the roles to the *container instances*.

 ## ECS Data Volumes
 - ECS has an integration with **EFS file system**.
 We can easily share data between ECS tasks *between AZs*.